In Him Ministries:

 • The Promised Land, also known as “The Land of Milk and Honey” is the land which, according to the Tanakh (the Hebrew Bible), was promised and subsequently given by God to Abraham and his descendants.
 The promise was first made to Abraham (Gen. 15:18-21), then confirmed to his son Isaac (Gen. 26:3), and then to Isaac’s son Jacob, Abraham’s grandson (Gen. 28:13).

-• The Promised Land was described in terms of the territory from the River of Egypt to the Euphrates river (Ex.
+• The Promised Land was described in terms of the territory from the River of Egypt to the Euphrates river (Exod.
 23:31).
 A smaller area of former Canaanite land and land east of the Jordan River was conquered and occupied by their descendants, the Israelites, after Moses led the exodus out of Egypt (Num.
 34:1-12).

 • This occupation was interpreted as God’s fulfillment of the promise (Deut.
 1:8).
 Moses anticipated that God might subsequently give the Israelites land reflecting the boundaries of God’s original promise, but only if they were obedient to the covenant (Deut.
 19:7-10).